 iv.
 Regarding the second eagle of Ezekiel 17:7: “This was Egypt, specifically Pharaoh Hophra who came to the throne of Egypt in 588 B.C.
 To him Zedekiah foolishly looked for help to throw off the Babylonian yoke after he had been befriended by Nebuchadnezzar.”
 (Feinberg)

 b.
 Will he prosper?
-Will he who does such things escape: When the vine in the parable turned to the second eagle, it had great hope of life and vitality (Ezekiel 17:8).
-These rhetorical questions reminded all that the vine would find no help from the second eagle, and Zedekiah would find no help from Egypt.
+Will he who does such things escape?
+When the vine in the parable turned to the second eagle, it had great hope of life and vitality (Ezekiel 17:8).
+These rhetorical questions reminded everyone that the vine would find no help from the second eagle, and Zedekiah would find no help from Egypt.